 Brookhaven Science Associates (BSA), the contractor operating the Laboratory on behalf of the Department of Energy (DOE), takes environmental stewardship very seriously.

 As part of its commitment to environmentally responsible operations, BSA has established the Brookhaven National Lab (BNL) Environmental Management System (EMS).
 An EMS ensures that environmental issues are systematically identified, controlled, and monitored.
 Moreover, an EMS provides mechanisms for responding to changing environmental conditions and requirements, reporting on environmental performance, and reinforcing continual improvement.

 The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized International Organization for Standardization (ISO) 14001 Environmental Management Standard, which encompasses ideals such as compliance, sustainable operations, and community involvement.
 Annual audits by an independent third party are required to maintain an EMS registration, with a full recertification assessment of the entire EMS occurring every three years.
-During 2022, a surveillance assessment was performed with no nonconformances identified.
-BNL's continued conformance to the ISO 14001 Standard continues uninterrupted.
+During 2023, a surveillance assessment was performed with one nonconformance identified in training.
+BNL's conformance to the ISO 14001 Standard continues uninterrupted since 2001.

 BNL documents its efforts to implement sustainable business practices into operations and infrastructure in its Site Sustainability Plan (SSP).
 The areas of focus are water conservation, waste reduction, recycling, purchase of environmentally friendly products, greenhouse gas management, and other adaptation and resilience planning.
-New this year are objectives addressing net-zero carbon-free emission goals in line with larger DOE plans to address the impacts from climate change.

-In 2022, the ISO 14001-registered EMS and Pollution Prevention (P2) Program continued to contribute to the Laboratory's success in improving sustainable operations.
-The Lab provides strong support for the P2 Program, which seeks ways to eliminate waste and toxic materials on site and promote other sustainable business activities.
+The plan includes objectives addressing net-zero carbon-free emission goals in line with larger DOE plans to address the impacts from climate change.
+In 2023, the ISO 14001-registered EMS and Pollution Prevention (P2) Program continued to contribute to the Laboratory's success in improving sustainable operations.
+The Lab provides strong support for the P2 Program, which seeks ways to eliminate waste and toxic materials on-site and promote other sustainable business activities.
 The program generates new ideas to grow the Lab's existing recycling program or otherwise improve sustainable operations.
-In 2022, the P2 Program resulted in nearly \$1.4 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 1.4 million pounds of waste.
-The program funded 12 new proposals, investing approximately \$15,000.
-The proposals involved reducing risk, promoting use of bio-friendly alternative products, small-energy efficiency projects, and promoting overall environmentally sustainable business practices.
-Support was also provided in 2022 to line organizations for lab cleanouts and disposal of chemicals.
-As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Gold Award, its seventh DOE's GreenBuy Gold Award, and third GreenBuy Superior Award.
+In 2023, the P2 Program resulted in nearly \$1.1 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 1.4 million pounds of waste.
+The program also funded 10 new proposals, investing approximately \$18,400.
+The proposals involved reducing risk, promoting use of bio-friendly alternative products, small energy efficiency projects, and promoting overall environmentally sustainable business practices.
+Support was also provided in 2023 to line organizations for laboratory cleanouts and disposal of chemicals.
+As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool (EPEAT) Gold Award, its eighth DOE GreenBuy Gold Award, third GreenBuy Superior Award, and GreenSpace Bronze Award.
+BNL was the first Office of Science Laboratory to earn both GreenBuy and GreenSpace awards in the same year.

 BNL continues to address legacy environmental issues and openly communicates with neighbors, regulators, employees, and other interested parties on environmental issues and cleanup progress on site.
-BNL maintained a high level of communication and interaction with the community, regulators, and employees, as the Lab began to lift COVID-19 controls.
-In 2022, BNL hosted virtual meetings of the Community Advisory Council (CAC), Brookhaven Executive Roundtable (BER), virtual tours, a reenergized virtual speakers bureau, and monthly interagency calls with regulators.
+During 2023, BNL returned to hosting in-person/virtual meetings of the Community Advisory Council (CAC), Brookhaven Executive Roundtable (BER), tours, a reenergized speakers bureau, and monthly interagency calls with regulators.
 BNL is committed to transparency and open communication with its internal and external stakeholders.